neuralfirings/badwolf/README.md

 Write up on the product: http://blog.nyl.io/dog-treat-dispenser-v3/

 Folder `pcb` contains the design files for the PCB board that connects your Pi to the Motor.
-More detailed write up on making custom PCBs here: http://blog.nyl.io/making-custom-pcbs/
+This is not needed for your Raspberry Pi to work.
+More detailed write up on making custom PCBs [on my blog](http://blog.nyl.io/making-custom-pcbs/).

 Folder `cad` is currently empty, but it will contain the Blender file + STLs that makes up the outer casing.
+This is not needed for your Raspberry Pi to work.
+More detailed write up to come.

 ### Install Node
 More info: https://learn.adafruit.com/node-embedded-development/installing-node-dot-js